Experience-Monks/node-sass-glob/README.md

   ...options
 }, function (err, output) {});
 ```
 In your scss files, simply use globs in your import statements.
-This will only work for your main scss file.

 ```bash
 @import 'styles/**/*.scss';